jsanz/carto_cli/README.md

   -h, --help               Show this message and exit.

 Commands:
-  cartodbfy       Runs the cartodbfication of a table to... delete          Deletes a dataset from your account describe        Report of all your table details edit            Edit dataset properties export          Export your dataset import_dataset  Import a new dataset from a file on your... indexes         List your table associated indexes list            Display all your CARTO datasets list_tables     List tables and their main Postgres... merge           Merges a number of datasets rename          Renames a dataset from your account schema          Shows your dataset attributes and types triggers        List your table associated triggers version         Prints the version of this application
+  cartodbfy    Runs the cartodbfication of a table to... delete       Deletes a dataset from your account describe     Report of all your table details download     Download a dataset edit         Edit dataset properties indexes      List your table associated indexes list         Display all your CARTO datasets list_tables  List tables and their main Postgres... merge        Merges a number of datasets rename       Renames a dataset from your account schema       Shows your dataset attributes and types triggers     List your table associated triggers upload       Upload a new dataset from a file on your... version      Prints the version of this application

 ```